 The Summit Fellowships are a community of small-group churches in Portland, Oregon and Vancouver, Washington.
 Typically numbering about 12 to 20 persons, they meet in neighborhoods, businesses, college campuses—wherever a small group of people can congregate.
 Each small group is a functionally autonomous congregation that is voluntarily interdependent with other fellowships of similar vision.
 The term “summit fellowship” refers to the style of meeting in which all present are free to participate and contribute within the scope of their gifting and comfort level (1 Corinthians 14:26).
 Other terms that reflect a similar style include “open church,” “cell,” “home church.” and “Simple Church.”
-The video clip below does a pretty good job of explaining what we’re about.
-Yes, we know it was produced by a conventional church organization; we think they got it right!
+The video clip below does a pretty good job of explaining what we’re about.*

 Such congregational life has been practiced in one form or another since the first century, often becoming prominent during times of renewal in the church.
 The Wesleyan revivals are a good example of such a resurgence.
 We have borrowed the term “summit” from a movement among institutional church leaders called “Pastor’s Prayer Summits.”
 In these gatherings, pastors from diverse backgrounds and traditions, go away together for a four day, no agenda, prayer time during which they worship, pray, minister to one another, and share meals together.
 Many who have attended such gatherings report that their understanding of the church is being transformed by the experience.